-In the third week of March of 2020, the temporary bike paths were implemented, adding 22 km of cycling infrastructure to the already vast bike path system.
-The initiative was a coordinated action of different local authorities such as the Mobility Secretariat, the Recreation and Sports Institute of Bogotá (IDRD, for its acronym in Spanish), TransMilenio (Bogotá's Bus Rapid Transit system agency), and the National Police.
-The idea of the temporary bike paths was to connect the existing infrastructure, to mirror main transport corridors, and to provide access to peripheral neighbourhoods and surrounding municipalities where many workers live.
-By June 2020, the city counted with 84 km of temporary bike paths [3].
+As a solution, temporary bike paths were created covering 84 km of the city road network [3].
+The initiative was a coordinated action between the Mobility Secretariat, the Recreation and Sports Institute of Bogotá (acronym in Spanish is IDRD), TransMilenio (Bogotá's Bus Rapid Transit system agency) and the National Police.
+The idea of the temporary bike paths was to connect the existing infrastructure, to mirror main transport corridors and to provide access to peripheral neighbourhoods and surrounding municipalities (Figure 1).
 This policy made Bogotá one of the first cities in the world to conceive the bicycle as an inclusive transport solution during the COVID-19 pandemic.
-By June 2021, 21 km of the temporary bike paths were transformed into permanent bike paths, and 28 km of temporary bike paths are still in place.
-Figure 1(a) shows the map of Bogotá, divided by socioeconomic strata [4] with the permanent (in black) and temporary bike paths (in red) in 2020.
-In addition, Figure 1(b) shows a picture of a temporary bike path, where a portion of the road has been reserved for cyclists at the left margin of the street separated by orange movable road barriers.
-Finally, Figure 1(c) shows a picture of a temporary bike path transformed into a permanent bike path and is now part of the bicycle path network.
+By June 2021, 21km of the temporary bike paths were transformed into permanent bike paths and 28km of temporary bike paths are still in place.